willlaws35/Project-Yoda/Read Me You Must.md

 | Speaker | 1-2 | £4-5 |

-Whilst this costing analysis for the components is respective to the cost per fully produced prototype, the ability of bulk buying some of these components will result in a lower overall cost per prototype ratio.
+Whilst this costing analysis for the components is respective to the cost per fully produced prototype, the ability of bulk buying some of these components will result in a lower overall cost per prototype ratio, for the purposes of this project, prices and the majority of hardware, was sourced Via Amazon.co.uk.

 # Design: